Keep your users communicating while they are online using Photon Chat. Photon Chat applications need a distinct application and AppId to connect to.

 Set the online status for your players and an optional status message with:

 Define your own statuses using integers.

 Just send an array of usernames to Photon to get their future status updates.

-You'll receive an initial update with the current status per friend to
+You'll receive updates with the current status per friend to the implemented callback: